uthcode/learntosolveit/source/quotes.rst

   machines to execute.  -- Abelson & Sussman, *Structure and Interpretation of Computer Programs*

+* ❝ Our imagination is stretched to the utmost, not, as in fiction, to imagine things which are not really there, but just to comprehend those things which are. ❞ — Richard Feynman

 ----

 * It's a magical world, Hobbes, ol' buddy...
 Let's go exploring!